xiexiewenting/Basic-Unity-App/README.md

 **Work Summary**

-[Write a short summary of your approach to this assignment and list the main challenges you faced]
+[Write a short summary of your approach to this assignment and list the main challenges you faced] Main challenges included forgetting to change some of the public variables from the default 0 (I would panic and thought that my code was super buggy.)

 **Final Five**